Unified.to

 The first place to look for debugging information is in the API call logs.

-2. Make note of the unhealthy webhook and its connection ID.
+3. Make note of the unhealthy webhook and its connection ID.

-3. Navigate to Integrations > API Call Logs.
+1. Go to API Call Logs.

-4. Filter by the connection ID of the webhook in question.
+2. Filter by the connection ID of the webhook in question.
 You should see a list of API calls attempted by the webhook (note: we only store logs from the past 60 days).

-5. Click on the latest log entry that threw an error - the status column will display an error code.
+3. Click on the latest log entry that threw an error - the status column will display an error code.

-API reference: Get API calls
+API reference: List all webhooks, List all API calls

-Reasons why webhooks fail
+Understanding why webhooks fail

 Failed to subscribe